Blood Feast 2: All U Can Eat: Release

 The film had its world premiere at the 2001 Butt-Numb-A-Thon in Austin, Texas.
 It had its UK premiere at the Dead by Dawn Edinburgh Horror Film Festival in Edinburgh, Scotland on 31 March 2002, and was released on DVD by Media Blasters' horror label Shriek Show on 29 July.

+Reception

+A review in TV Guide stated "The expectations for Blood Feast 2 were high, but Lewis hasn't let his fans down.
+With this career-capping tribute to himself and his audience, Lewis manages to simultaneously satisfy and parody the sick lusts that have made his film career possible".